inet-framework/inet-showcases/wireless/power/doc/index.rst

 modules.
 In this showcase, hosts are configured to contain a :ned:`SimpleEpEnergyManagement` module.
-We configure energy management modules to shut down hosts when their energy levels reach 10% of the nominal capacity (0.005 Joules), and restart them when their energy storage charges to half of their nominal energy capacity, i.e. 0.025 Joules.
+We configure energy management modules to shut down hosts when their energy levels reach 10% of the nominal capacity (0.005 Joules) and restart them when their energy storage charges to half of their nominal energy capacity, i.e. 0.025 Joules.
 These settings can be specified in the energy management module's :par:`nodeShutdownCapacity` and :par:`nodeStartCapacity` parameters.